2026-05-03 19:59:44 | EST

 Stock Analysis

-Occidental Petroleum (OXY) - Geopolitical De-Escalation Triggers Intraday Stock Decline Amid Oil Price Volatility - Stability Report
+Occidental Petroleum (OXY) - Geopolitical De-Escalation Triggers Intraday Stock Decline Amid Oil Price Volatility - Upward Estimate Revision

 OXY - Stock Analysis

-Free US stock supply chain analysis and economic moat sustainability research to understand long-term competitive position.
-We evaluate business models and structural advantages that protect companies from competitors.
+We focus on delivering actionable insights from earnings reports, technical indicators, and institutional trading activity across major stock market sectors.
 As of May 3, 2026, Occidental Petroleum (NYSE: OXY) traded 2.6% lower in morning U.S. sessions following news of a new Iranian peace proposal to the U.S. that eased widespread concerns over global oil supply disruptions.
 The pullback comes just 48 hours after the stock gained 2.8% on reports of plan

 Live News